A Survey of AI-Generated Video Evaluation: Alignment with human Instructions

 \section{Alignment with human Instructions}

-Generating videos based on specified human instructions has always been an important topic in video generation.
-It is also an essential aspect that many current AI-generated video (AIGV) studies strive to improve.
+Generating videos from specified human instructions has long been an important topic in video generation.
+It is also an essential aspect that many current studies of AI-generated videos strive to improve.
 Over the past decade, numerous benchmark datasets and evaluation methods have been proposed to assess the alignment of generated videos with human instructions (i.e., text, audio).
-This section introduces representative benchmark datasets and evaluation methods.
+This section introduces the representative benchmark datasets and evaluation methods.